meio-v/site-diary-assessment/README.md

   - `useDiaryItems` - Generic hook for fetching diary-related items (visitors, incidents) with CRUD operations
   - `useIncidents / useVisitors` - Implementations of `useDiaryItems to the respective data from Supabase
   - `useResources` - Hook for managing the organization level resources list
   - `useDiary` - Fetches a single diary entry with form data transformation.
-Used in conjunction with diary page
+Used in conjunction with edit diary page
-  - `useExpandable` - Manages state of a collapsible list item.
+  - `useExpandable` - Manages state of multiple collapsible list items.
 Used in VisitorsList component
+- Performance Optimizations - Several performance issues were observed in the initial implementation.
+The following were done:
+  - Where possible, single queries were used to fetch.
+Where multiple queries are involved `Promise.all()` was used
+  - Sorting, counting, and grouping was done in memory instead of in the database
+  - Revalidation cache for the detail pages
+- Branding - Branding was implemented last - globals and themes were edited for a clean, modern aesthetic.

 ## How I Would Improve The Project (Recommendations)